achekulaev/rc-lde/README.md

 ## Quick Start

-Copy whole `.devcontainer` folder into your workspace root and run "Remote-Containers: Open Folder in Container" on it.
+Copy whole `.devcontainer` folder into your workspace root and run [Remote-Containers: Open Folder in Container](https://code.visualstudio.com/docs/remote/containers#_quick-start-open-an-existing-folder-in-a-container) command on it.
 Web Server will be available on `http://0.0.0.0:8080/`.
 You can change the port in the `docker-compose.yml`.